Top Intellectual Property Lawyers and Attorneys

 From protecting your intellectual property such as an invention, business name, trade secret, and more, securing your IP with trademarks, patents, and copyrights is very important, yet can be quite complex and require the expertise of an intellectual property attorney to help you successfully protect your IP from possible infringement and/or help you fight another party who has infringed on your IP and recoup damages.
 No matter what type of IP needs you have, you can easily find, connect with, and hire an intellectual property lawyer on UpCounsel who can help you today.

-Intellectual Property Lawyers Near Me
+Top Intellectual Property Lawyers and Attorneys

 What Our Customers Have to Say